 That being said, courtesy is also very important in Thailand.
 Abiding by local customs is a way to show respect for the country and local people.
 Thailand is majority Buddhist.
 So, as a rule, images of Buddha and the royal family should be treated with respect.
 Do not point the soles of your feet in the direction of a Buddha or touch any sacred statues.

 In terms of business etiquette, try to build a personal relationship before discussing business.
 Appointments should be made well in advance, and respect and politeness should always be maintained.
 Arrive on time and offer your business card with the right hand – take the time to read any card given to you.
 The business dress code in Thailand is generally conservative.
 Travel blog Just Landed advises foreigners not to wear black, as the colour is primarily worn at funerals.
 As in many other Asian countries, visitors should try to restrain from voicing any negative comments; as this can cause associates ‘to lose face’.
 In the same vein, visitors are advised to try not to point with one finger.

 Expanding into the Asia-Pacific region

-Mauve can also provide Value-Added Services in the Asian-Pacific region.
-These services include cultural sensitivity training that specialises in local business customs, helping to facilitate a seamless international expansion.
+We can also provide Value-added Services in the Asia-Pacific region.
+These services include cultural sensitivity training that specialises in local business customs; helping to facilitate a seamless international expansion.